 My daughter, always wanting to help me cross off items off my bucket list, Googled balloon rides near us – and, found one that was to take place over the weekend.

 It was a tethered balloon ride, but hey, am not picky.

-We made plans for our weekend balloon riding adventure, even stopping by our local Kroger to take advantage of their sale and stock up on DASANI® Sparkling!
+We made plans for our weekend balloon riding adventure, even stocking up on snacking essentials!
 I also made these Spiced Chicken Stuffed Buns for us to snack on during the ride!